top of page

 Professional Shit You Should Know:

-My therapeutic philosophy draws strongly from Jung as well as other psychodynamic and existentialist theorists and writers.
-I am currently a training candidate with the Jungian Psychoanalytic Association to become a Jungian analyst.
+My therapeutic philosophy draws strongly from Jung and Lifton as well as other psychodynamic and existentialist theorists and writers.
+I am currently an analytic training candidate with the Jungian Psychoanalytic Association in New York.

 Personal Shit You Might Like to Know: